-Author’s Note: None of the following is intended to be a personal attack on any person of any gender identity or sexual orientation: homosexual, lesbian, transgender, etc..
-The Catholic Church and Human Life International views all such persons with the love and respect naturally in accord with their human dignity.
+Author’s Note: None of the following is intended to be a personal attack on any person of any gender identity or sexual orientation: gay, lesbian, transgender, or other.
+The Catholic Church and Human Life International view all such persons with the love and respect natural in accord with their human dignity.
 This article is directed only towards examining the origins of an ideology that seeks to legitimize the application of potentially harmful behavior or mentality to children, marriage, family and society as a whole.

-An ideology is a system of beliefs and values which forms the basis for a type of thought, be it political, economic, social etc. But harmful ideologies attempt the justification of a perverse vision by the dominant elites, in order to present and support certain policies or agendas.
+An ideology is a system of beliefs and values which forms the basis for a type of thought, be it political, economic, social, or otherwise.
+But harmful ideologies attempt the justification of a perverse vision by the dominant elites, in order to present and support certain policies or agendas.

 Gender ideology consists in denying that the differences between men and women have natural and biological foundations.
 Instead, this thinking proposes that these differences are the fruit of a social and cultural construction.
 It alleges that society and culture impose their respective roles on men and women, none of which corresponds to natural differences between the sexes.

-From this erroneous start its adherents affirm that sex is biological, but sexual identity is what a person decides to adopt.
-Therefore, there may be a number of different “genders”; the list potentially as extensive as the number of people inhabiting the planet.
-Among the new “genders” are lesbians, gays, bisexuals and transsexuals – hence the acronym “LGBT.”
+From this erroneous start its adherents affirm that sex itself is biological, but gender identity is what a person decides to adopt.
+Therefore, there may be a number of different “genders,” the list potentially as extensive as the number of people inhabiting the planet.

 Origins of Gender Ideology